rexebin/pinto-ui/design-doc/master-detail.md

 ## MasterDetailComponent

+MasterDetailComponent is in shared module and it will be used for all master/detail screens.
 MasterDetailComponent is a dummy component, its template has two router-outlet, one for list, one for detail/edit.
 MasterDetailComponent control how each router-outlet should be displayed: